Hoverbear/rust-education-paper/paper.md

 } // foo is destroyed.
 ```

+This behavior is very similar to C++'s RAII facilities and ensures all values are safely destructed in a consistent, predictable way as soon as they are no longer needed.
+The programmer does not need to worry about making sure each of their `malloc()` calls have a corresponding `free()` or rely on an outside tool (@deviant) to discover such errors.
+The borrow checker is also able to determine when a value has been *moved* into a function call and should not be further used in the caller, eliminating another possible class of errors.

 # Traits: Zero-cost Abstractions

 Unlike many common languages today Rust does not use a class based or inheritance based system.
 Data is stored in `struct`s, primitives, or `enum`s which implement a set of traits that define how it interacts and which functions are available to it.
 To someone familiar with Java or C++, traits may feel like interfaces.
 For example, the `File` is a `struct` which implements `Read` and `Write` among other traits.
 Other structures like `TcpStream` and `UdpSocket` also implement the same `Read` and `Write` interface.
 Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures. (@abstraction)